sdsc-ordes/technical-presentation/src/presentations/part-1/assets/examples/go/README.md

 shell.
 This ensures all developers work with the same toolchain and tooling versions (language server, linter, ...).

-Enter the devShell with `nix develop --impure .` and then build the go package with `go build main.go`.
+Enter the Nix development shell with `nix develop --no-pure-eval .` and then build the go package with `go build main.go`.

 Inspect the devshell setup by looking at `flake.nix` and `nix/go.nix`.